Perturbing Isoradial Triangulations: Discussion and Perspectives

 \subsubsection{Similarities and differences}

 There are similarities but also important differences with the approach and results of our study.
 The discrete conformal Laplacian $\Deltaconf$ defined in \ref{ConfDelta} is also defined with respect to a rhombic tessellated surface $\uS_\uG^\lozenge$ naturally associated to a Delaunay graph $\uG$ in the plane (see Sect.~\ref{ssBasicPlanar} and especially Def.~\ref{dRhomSurf}).
 However $\uS_\uG^\lozenge$ is constructed only out of rhombs $\lozenge(\ue)$ associated to edges $\ue$ of $\uG$, and contains no equilateral triangles.
-Morover, the rhombic surface $\uS_\uG^\lozenge$ is bipartite: whose black and white vertices correspond to vertices and faces of $\uG$ respectively.
-Finally, and most importantly, the black vertices of $\uS_\uG^\lozenge$ must be flat (they do not carry a conical singularity), while the white vertices carry in general a conical singularity (corresponding to a non-zero Ricci curvature given by \ref{scalar-curvature}), see Fig.~\ref{rhomb-us-marked}.
+Moreover, the rhombic surface $\uS_\uG^\lozenge$ is bipartite, with black and white vertices corresponding to vertices and faces of $\uG$ respectively.
+Finally, and most importantly, the black vertices of $\uS_\uG^\lozenge$ must be flat (they do not carry a conical singularity), while the white vertices may carry a conical singularity (corresponding to a non-zero Ricci curvature given by \ref{scalar-curvature}), see Fig.~\ref{rhomb-us-marked}.

 Thus our model considers only a subspace of the space of tessellated surfaces of \cite{Chelkak-Glazman-Smirnov2018}.